dbca-wa/sdis/docs/source/user_docs.rst

 Science Project Closure
 -----------------------
+There are many ways to retire a ScienceProject.
+* Submitters can "request closure" to create a Project Closure form.
     * Request closure
     * Update and submit Closure Form
     * Wait for last annual report, provide final Progress Report
+* Reviewers can force-choke any project from almost any active state.
+* Approves can terminate or suspend active projects to reflect a change in strategy, take a project out of the circulation without due closure process.

+All steps are reversible.

 External Partnerships
 =====================